Redesigned Chrysler 200 sedan to begin production in early 2014

-STERLING HEIGHTS, Michigan (Reuters) - Chrysler Group LLC’s redesigned 2015 Chrysler 200 sedan will begin production in early 2014 at the automaker’s Sterling Heights plant here, Chrysler said on Tuesday.
+STERLING HEIGHTS, Mich., July 16 (Reuters) - Chrysler Group LLC’s redesigned 2015 Chrysler 200 sedan will begin production in early 2014 at the automaker’s Sterling Heights plant here, Chrysler said on Tuesday.

 Production of the 2014 model will stop in December to allow Chrysler to prepare the plant for production of the revamped 200 and a new midsize sedan that is expected to replace the Dodge Avenger.

-Chrysler hopes a ground-up overhaul will help both models be more competitive with the Toyota Camry (7203.T), the longtime midsize segment leader, and other popular family sedans such as the Honda Accord (7267.T) and Ford Fusion (F.N).
+Chrysler hopes a ground-up overhaul will help both models be more competitive with the Toyota Camry, the longtime midsize segment leader, and other popular family sedans such as the Honda Accord and Ford Fusion.

 The redesigned Chrysler 200 will share its basic architecture with the Dodge Dart and the new 2014 Jeep Cherokee, the company said.